 - 1. AU peace operations capacities;

-- 2. AU efforts to countering global security threats in Africa; and
+- 2. AU efforts to counter global security threats in Africa; and

 - 3. AU preventive diplomacy, resilience building, political conflict management and mediation, reconciliation and peacebuilding.